Postal Service: More financial loss as mail delivery slumps

-WASHINGTON (AP) — The U.S. Postal Service is reporting another quarterly loss.
-That’s because strong gains in package deliveries were outweighed by an unrelenting decline in mail volume and the costs of its health care and pension obligations.
+WASHINGTON (AP) — The U.S. Postal Service reported another quarterly loss on Friday after an unrelenting drop in mail volume and costs of its health care and pension obligations outweighed strong gains in package deliveries.

-The financial report released Friday comes amid sharp criticism from President Donald Trump, who says the Postal Service is being scammed out of billions by Amazon and other online retailers.
+Amid sharp criticism from President Donald Trump that it is being scammed out of billions by online retailers such as Amazon.com, the Postal Service called for greater freedom to raise stamp prices to help cover costs.
+It warned of a serious financial situation that prevented it from making much-needed investments in letter and package delivery, saying it could not wait for a task force created by Trump to study the reasons behind its losses at a time of increased competition in the e-commerce age.

-The Postal Service is seeking greater freedom to raise stamp prices to help cover costs.
-It warns of a weak financial situation that demands attention to allow for much-needed investments in package delivery in the e-commerce age.
+That task force, which was established by an executive order signed by Trump last month, will have 120 days to submit a report with recommendations.

-The Postal Service report shows a net loss of $1.3 billion between January and March, larger than a $562 million loss in the same period last year.
+The Postal Service has requested that the Postal Regulatory Commission grant it power to raise stamp prices beyond the rate of inflation, a change to its pricing system that would be the biggest in nearly a half century.

 Most Read Business Stories